|Coordinates:||51.3976 N 84.6762 E|

 Hominins have spread out from Africa to Asia and Europe in several "waves".
 It is known that Homo erectus left Africa approximately 1.9 million years ago, ancestors of Neanderthals (Homo heidelbergensis) – some 300 – 500 thousand years ago and modern humans (Homo sapiens) – some 70 thousand years ago.

-Scientists assume that Denisovans emerged from Africa approximately at the same time when Neanderthals - circa 500 thousand years ago or - may be earlier.
+Scientists assume that Denisovans emerged from Africa approximately at the same time when Neanderthals - some 500 thousand years ago or - may be earlier.
 Neanderthals spread westward, towards Near East and Europe.
 Denisovans in turn most likely spread in the vast Eastern Asia.

-Even more exciting is the fact that the genome of contemporary Melanesians per 4 - 6% contains genome of Denisovans - DNA samples from contemporary people in New Guinea and Bougainville Island contain pieces of genetic code of the bone splinter from Denisova cave.
+Even more exciting is the fact that the genome of contemporary Melanesians for 4 - 6% contains genome of Denisovans - DNA samples from contemporary people in New Guinea and Bougainville Island contain pieces of genetic code of the bone splinter from Denisova cave.

 Thus modern people, who left Africa some 70 thousand years ago, met Neanderthals in Near East and Africa and Denisovans in Asia.
-They most likely interbred with both species of hominins - it is known that DNA of modern non-Africa people per some 4% contains genome of Neanderthals.
+They most likely interbred with both species of hominins - it is known that DNA of modern non-Africa people for some 4% contains genome of Neanderthals.
 Such impact can be left by a rather small number of interbreeding events.

 So far this splinter of bone is the main thread in the search for this new branch of hominids.